Metro InsiderDigital Marketing Blog by the Metro Marketeers

 Related Article: Creating Effective Online Advertising

+Email is a great way for remarketing your potential or existing customers.
 Campaign Monitor notes that email marketing influences nearly 60% of consumers’ decisions to make purchases.

 When a visitor signs up for a lead magnet on your site – such as seeking information about something or an offer – they provide their email address so you can send it to them.
 With their email info in hand, you can now begin a highly targeted campaign.

 Here are some email marketing tips from Campaign Monitor:

 - Utilize email segmentation – This is the process of splitting up your emailing list into more detailed, highly targeted lists.
 It helps you further target those who are looking for specific information and ensures that you aren’t sending emails to those who’ve already purchased a specific product or taken another specific action (such as downloading a report, etc.).

 - Time matters – You’ll want to start sending your email retargeting emails right after someone’s clicked off your website entirely.
 The sooner you land in their inbox, the more likely they are to return to your site and reconsider the service/product that they passed up initially.

 - Help re-engage inactive subscribers – If you’ve noticed an increase in your inactive subscribers, using email retargeting is a great way to remind these subscribers why they subscribed in the first place.
 The idea is to remind them of what piqued their interest in the first place and encourage them to reconsider acting on a Cal To Action.

 Related Article: Promoting Your Business with Email Marketing

 This is a list of those who visit your website.
 According to Think with Google, you can create separate lists for ad campaigns.
 These would be for those who just visited your homepage.
 Other lists would be for those who clicked on a particular page or product/service on your site.

 This allows a more targeted campaign, so you have a better chance of having the visitor return to your site.